It's time to revisit an old post about chromatic aberration and how

 Ok, we have a rendering running and imf_disp waiting...

 theres no image here.
-We need to tell it which r
+We need to tell it which rendering to display.

 file is created in the output directory it looks just like your precious finalRender001.exr waiting to be filled up with those glorious pixel.